aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 Linux version 3.13.0-24-generic (buildd@panlong) (gcc version 4.8.2 (Ubuntu 4.8.2-19ubuntu1) ) #46-Ubuntu SMP Thu Apr 10 19:11:08 UTC 2014

 ```
-The linux kernal version is **3.13.0-24-generic**, the vulnerability that can affect the kernal of the target system is -> [CVE-2015-1328](https://www.exploit-db.com/exploits/37292)
+The Linux kernel version is **3.13.0-24-generic**, the vulnerability that can affect the kernel of the target system is -> [CVE-2015-1328](https://www.exploit-db.com/exploits/37292)

-Download the exploitable into your machine and compile it.
-When I first compile it, it returned missing header error so I added these two header to the code:
+Download the exploitable onto your machine and compile it.
+When I first compiled it, it returned a missing header error, so I added these two headers to the code:
 ```c
 #define _GNU_SOURCE     // Required for clone() and unshare()
 #include <sys/wait.h>   // For wait(), waitpid()